tasmota/docs/docs/FAQ.md

   airmon-ng start (e.g. wlp58s0 or wlan0)
   wireshark
   ```
   Select your Wi-Fi device from the list.
-Plug in the mis-configured device and immediately watch SSIDs.
-You should see your mis-configured SSID fairly soon.
+Plug in the misconfigured device and immediately watch SSIDs.
+You should see your misconfigured SSID fairly soon.

 If these methods don't work, it may still be possible to save the device without opening it to perform a serial flash.
 Since Tasmota uses GET request for forms, the password may be in your browser history.